Easy Home Holistic Practices

 You don’t have to go to an expensive yoga retreat or scale a mountain to gain the peaceful benefits of holistic practice.
 Develop your own mindful rituals at home:

 Drumming is used across cultures for fun, building communal experiences, and sending messages.
 It is also used therapeutically to heal sicknesses and for spiritual communication.
 You can learn to drum at home by following lessons online or attending group drumming classes in your city.

 Play the drum, feeling the rhythm pulse up your legs and through your body as you sit.
-Play standing, with the drum tucked under an arm, moving and dancing around.
+Play standing, with the drum, tucked under an arm, moving and dancing around.

-Be inspired to let your hands lead by creating your own beats to match your feeling in the moment.
+Be inspired to let your hands lead by creating your own beats to match your feeling at the moment.
 Try to match the beats of songs that affect you, but keep your time and place of practice reasonable to not disturb others.

 All levels and ages may practice yoga with confidence to exercise, increase flexibility, and decrease stress.
-There are many yoga poses to use as a morning ritual to get ready for the day or as an evening ritual to get ready for sleep.
+There are much yoga poses to use as a morning ritual to get ready for the day or as an evening ritual to get ready for sleep.

 If creating a bedtime yoga ritual, there are simple poses you can do right in bed to relax and drift off to sleep.
 Rest with your knees to your chest.
 Press and lengthen your legs against the wall.
 Lie in a fetal position.

 Yoga has also been revealed to relieve symptoms of anxiety, depression, and addiction, reinforcing your connection with the body as a sacred temple and bringing you mindfully into the present.

 Use yoga to help clear your mind and keep it calm.